Everto/aanbieders-laravel-package/README.md

 ```

-Once this is done, you can access the API using the alias you have selected in you `app.php` file:
+Once this is done, you can access the API using the alias you have selected in your `config/app.php` file:

 ```php